wayneparrott/rclnodejs_template/README.md

 The build process does the following:
 * compiles TypeScript files into the dist/ folder
 * using the ROS2 colcon build system it creates the local ROS2 package internals including all custom package interfaces and messages that may be defined, (see ros/ directory)
-* creates an executable script with the name you provided in CMakeLists_rclnode_project.txt (see step-5) and installs it in the local ROS2 package internals
+* creates an executable script with the name you provided in CMakeLists_rclnode_project.txt (see step-5) and installs it in the local ROS2 package internals.
+This step requires python3 be on your PATH as it runs the install_support/create_files.py script.
-* creates a launch directory and launch file, e.g., launch/my_rospkg_name.launch.py, and installs it in the local ROS2 package internals
+* creates a launch directory and launch file, e.g., launch/my_rospkg_name.launch.py, and installs it in the local ROS2 package internals.
+This is also created in the step outlined above.

 ### 8. Configure shell Environment
 From a shell, execute the specific ros/ batch file for your environment.
 Here's an example for bash shell: